TableauBits/matbay-delta/README.md

 ## Project structure

 * `backend`, contains the code for the Express backend.
+* `common`, contains the shared code between the frontend and the backend.
 * `frontend`, contains the code for the Angular frontend.

 Check the `README.md` in each directory for more information.